Not a single page is lost, not one line faded or illegible. I have faithfully kept everything.

 Archived the current version.

-Started on pragmatics – not published yet.
-There are repercussions on grammar and dictionary, however…
+Started reading up on pragmatics and writing some drafts – nothing published yet.
+There are repercussions on grammar and dictionary, however …

 Included sound recordings of Lemizh words as pronunciation examples.